-Design and Performance Assessment has eight process modules (For a more detailed explanation of these processes please see Flight Standards Information Management System (FSIMS), Volume 10):
+SAS has five process modules (For a more detailed explanation of these processes please see Flight Standards Information Management System (FSIMS)):

 - System Configuration